Project

 Wrong interpretation of backslash C in regexp literals

-Added by shyouhei (Shyouhei Urabe) about 6 years ago.
-Updated almost 3 years ago.
+Added by shyouhei (Shyouhei Urabe) almost 7 years ago.
+Updated over 3 years ago.

 Status: